 Credit: Chris Lafaro

 Their short films and scripts have received notice from industry-recognized competitions & film festivals, including: Launchpad Finalist (2021), ScriptPipeline TV Writing Contest (2021), Cinestory TV Writing - PMC Scholarship Winner (2022), Official Latino Film & Arts Festival (2020), Tides Film Festival (2020), Indie Short Fest (2020), Montreal Independent Film Festival (2020), Screen at Rooftop Films, Queens Drive-in Summer Series (2020) and Shore Scripts Short Film Fund (2021).
-They are an appreciative member and eternal fangirl of the Brown Girl Doc Mafia.

 AWARDS & RESIDENCIES: